Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/presentation/joinportionswithsameformatting/_index.md

 ---
 title: joinPortionsWithSameFormatting
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/presentation/joinportionswithsameformatting/
+url: /php-java/aspose.slides/presentation/joinportionswithsameformatting/
 ---

-## joinPortionsWithSameFormatting()  function
+## joinPortionsWithSameFormatting()  method

  Joins runs with same formatting in all paragraphs in all acceptable shapes in all slides.

+### Returns
+void

 ---